Last updated:

 Overview

 Distance to health facilities should be considered when health facilities are designed and constructed.
-At least one health facility should be within 5 km. of refugee locations.
+At least one health facility should be within 5 km of refugee locations.
 Where this is not the case, an effort should be made to increase coverage.

 Main guidance

-Emergency standard
+Emergency Phase

 - The number of health facilities is sufficient to meet the essential health needs of all the disaster-affected population.
 In addition: